-- (5) The City will support and promote the activities of other governmental agencies and non-profits that promote homeowner maintenance and improvement of self-help skills.
+- (3) The City shall provide free guidance and technical assistance through the Building Department to homeowners who wish to repair and improve the habitability and weatherization of existing housing.
+The availability of this service will be advertised as part of the City's proactive public outreach for housing to improve community awareness. - (4) The City shall support third-party and non-profit organizations, such as Great Northern Services, that offer zero- and low-cost rehabilitation or weatherization programs, including but not limited to, facilitating notification of owners of homes in need of rehabilitation or weatherization about programs that could help meet rehabilitation needs. - (5) The City will support and promote the activities of other governmental agencies and non-profits that promote homeowner maintenance and improvement of self-help skills.
 The City will advertise the availability of these programs and services using the City's website, mailers with utility bills, and display of printed materials in City offices and the City library. - (6) The City shall continue to perform proactive code enforcement to improve housing units that are substandard and have habitability issues in order to conserve the inventory of housing. - (7) The City shall continue to perform active enforcement against illegal short term rentals because they reduce available housing stock.

-Administration: City Manager, and Planning and Building Departments Funding: General Fund Timing:
+Administration: City Manager, Planning and Building Departments, and City Council

-- (1) The housing conditions survey shall be completed no later than December 31, 2028. - (2) No less than annually the City will review state funding calendars to identify programs that allow OOR rehabilitation as an eligible activity.
-As state and federal funding becomes available, the City will apply for funding for an owner-occupied program. - (3) No less than annually - (4) The City shall contact third-party and non-profit organizations no less than annually about availability of zero- and low-cost rehabilitation or weatherization programs. - (5) The City shall contact agencies and non-profit organizations no less than annually about planned activities, and coordinate participation. - (6) & 7.
-Transactionally during the planning period, and as substandard housing conditions are verified by the Building Department.
+- (1) The housing conditions survey shall be completed no later than December 31, 2028. - (2) No less than annually the City will review state funding calendars to identify programs that allow rehabilitation as an eligible activity.
+As state and federal funding becomes available, the City will apply for funding. - (3) No less than annually - (4) The City shall contact third-party and non-profit organizations no less than annually about availability of zero- and low-cost rehabilitation or weatherization programs. - (5) The City shall contact agencies and non-profit organizations no less than annually about planned activities, and coordinate participation. - (6) & (7) Transactionally during the planning period, and as substandard housing conditions are verified by the Building Department.

 Implement Replacement Housing to Mitigate the Loss of Affordable Housing Units on Housing Element Inventory Sites.
-Upon City Council adoption of 6th Cycle Housing Element Update, the City shall immediately begin implementing replacement housing, when applicable, in accordance with Government Code Section 65583.2(g)(3).
+Upon the City Council's adoption of 6th Cycle Housing Element Update, the City shall immediately begin implementing replacement housing, when applicable, in accordance with Government Code Section 65583.2(g)(3).
 The replacement housing policy shall require new housing developments on the City's designated Housing Element Inventory Sites to replace all affordable housing units lost due to new development.
 The City shall also prepare and adopt a local replacement housing policy.